spertuzz/SimplePhysJS/THEORY.md

 ## Rigidbodies

 Rigidbodies are the main characters of this physics engine.
 They are rigid physics bodies (as in, they cannot deform).
-To define these mathematically, we need to give them different properties.

-- **Position:** We can use a vector to determine a rigidbody's position.
-- **Velocity:** Velocity must also be a vector as the rigidbody can be moving at any speed in any direction.
-- **Angle:** I defined the angle as `theta` as our rigidbodies should ideally be able to rotate.
-This is not a vector, as in 2D objects can just pivot about a center in one direction.
-- **Angular Velocity:** Similarly to the angle, angular velocity does not need to be a vector.
+The properties we are going to want to simulate for a rigidbody are position, orientation (angle), velocity, and angular velocity, as these are the ones that describe its motion.

 To calculate an object's position, we must integrate its velocity.
 This is because $v = \frac{dx}{dt}$, since it is defined as the rate of change of displacement over time.
 This integration can be done in multiple ways: